wolfvictorOSI/Edge-Data-Store-Docs/V1/Docker/EdgeDocker.md

 # Docker

 Docker is a set of tools that can be used on Linux to manage application deployments.
 If you want to use Docker, you must be familiar with the underlying technology and have determined that it is appropriate for your planned use of the Edge Data Store.

-The objective of this topic is to provide examples of how to successfully create a Docker container with the Edge Data Store.
 Docker is not a requirement to use Edge Data Store.

+This topic provides examples of how to create a Docker container with the Edge Data Store.

 ## Create a Docker container containing the Edge Data Store